kalikvec/tcp-pow-word-of-wisdom/README.md

 Alternatives:

 [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)
-+ more difficult to implement comparing with hashcash/
++ more difficult to implement comparing with hashcash.
 + less efficient from the server side - server needs more power to check the challenge.